How One Hockey Mom Streams 30+ Youth Hockey Games Solo Each Season Using OBS and Live Scoreboards

 1. Video: Phone on tripod captures the action

-2. Commentary: Sarah announces every play, goal, penalty, player movement
+2. Commentary: Summer announces every play

-4. Stats: Tracks goals and assists on paper for intermission recaps
+4. Stats: Tracks goals and assists on paper

-5. Troubleshooting: Monitors stream health, adjusts as needed
+5. Troubleshooting: Monitors stream health

 After the game:

-• Adds bookmarks for every goal so kids can jump directly to their highlights
+• Adds YouTube bookmarks for every goal

 The compact but powerful streaming setup: laptop running OBS Studio, phone on tripod, Stream Deck controller, and handwritten stat sheets all crammed on a portable tray table The reality of solo streaming: laptop, phone, Stream Deck, stats sheets, and tangled cables—everything needed to run a professional broadcast from a rink-side tray table